 "It's caused a little bit of problems in terms of what we can do to help," Taylor said.
 "I don't think we're anywhere near equipped to help in the way I would like to see us help."

 Todd Hallmark is the behavioral health director for Choctaw Nation.
 Before the McGirt ruling led to their reservation boundaries being affirmed, his department offered an educational summit on behavioral health to their Lighthorse officers.
 They wanted to give officers the chance to learn about how they can respond to people experiencing a mental health crisis and those with substance abuse issues.

 "It's come more to the forefront, of course, because of McGirt and there's been more requests, more needs," Hallmark said.

 He said they can better help tribal members now that officers are more involved.

 The Tribe has also hired counselors and case managers who can collaborate with the criminal court system in an effort to get people the mental health assessments and treatment they need.

 Rowley, the mental health coordinator for Choctaw Nation, said the goal of officers should be to help people feel safe and add opportunities for growth and healing.
 They serve the public, but he acknowledges that they are limited.

 "When you talk to some of these officers, there is a great deal of empathy toward the people they try and help, but they are often forced into a corner because of the limitations of what their jobs are," Rowley said.
 "Having a liaison position like this is a great step toward helping people be able to get the help they need.
 The Public Safety Liaison position is evolving still, but luckily there are examples from across the United States and other Tribal Nations that can point us in good directions to see what helps us and our people the most."

-This story received support from the USC Annenberg Center for Health Journalism’s National Fellowship.
+This article was produced as a project for the USC Annenberg Center for Health Journalism’s 2021 National Fellowship.